Introduction

 - Navigate to each server in your cluster (in separate tabs of your web browser) begin with the publisher, then each subscriber.
 Navigate to Cisco Unified OS Administration > Security > Certificate Management > Find.

-- Continue with subsequent subscribers; follow the same procedure in step 2 and complete on all subscribers in your cluster.
+- Continue with subsequent subscribers; perform the same procedure in step 2, and complete on all subscribers in your cluster.

-- If cluster is in Mixed-Mode ONLY and the CAPF has been regenerated – Update the CTL before you proceed further Token - Tokenless.
+- If cluster is in Mixed-Mode or the CTL is being used for 802.1X, you must update the CTL before you proceed further.

 - After all Nodes have regenerated the CAPF certificate, restart services.